Anne Olivier Bell: Virginia Woolf

-Anne assisted her husband, Quentin Bell, in his monumental biography of Virginia Woolf by compiling index cards for each month of her life, and copying Leonard Woolf's diaries.
+Anne Bell assisted her husband, Quentin Bell, in his monumental biography of Virginia Woolf by compiling index cards for each month of her life, and copying Leonard Woolf's diaries.
 The biography was published to acclaim in 1972.
-Anne then edited the diaries of Virginia Woolf, publishing them in five volumes starting in 1977.
+Anne Bell then edited the diaries of Virginia Woolf, publishing them in five volumes starting in 1977.

 She then published a book Editing Virginia Woolf's Diary, detailing her work as editor.

 Anne Olivier Bell received honorary doctorates from the University of Sussex and University of York.
 In 1984, she was elected as a Fellow of the Royal Society of Literature.

 Charleston

 The Charleston Farmhouse was the country seat of the Bloomsbury group.
 After the death of Duncan Grant in 1978, Anne was instrumental in establishing a charitable trust to preserve the property.
 The artistic influence of the Bloomsbury group was fading by then, and the farmhouse itself was in a poor state of repair.
 It took six years of fundraising to monetise the trust.

 Charleston became open to the public in the 1980s, presented in the period style of the Bloomsbury group.
 Till her death, she was the president of the trust.
 She was also an expert on the artworks preserved there, and an editor of Canvas, the publication of the Friends of Charleston.